Opening hours (including unplanned temporary closures)

 In the event of an unplanned temporary suspension (closure), you must:

-- notify your ICB – you should use the unplanned tempoarary suspension of services notification form and send the completed form to the relevant ICB team (using the relevant email address on the pharmacy contract teams’ web page) as soon as practicable and wherever possible before the start of the suspension/closure;
+• notify your ICB – you can use either the notification option on the MYS portal or the unplanned temporary suspension of services notification form (Chapter 36 – Annex 18 – Annex 18 – temporary suspension of services) and send the completed form to the relevant ICB team (using the relevant email address on the pharmacy contract teams’ web page) as soon as practicable and wherever possible before the start of the suspension/closure.

 This emergency closure information sheet explains the contractual, IT and other actions needed if a contractor is faced with a risk of a short-term closure of their pharmacy.